-The following discussion is intended to assist in understanding (i) the Company's consolidated financial condition and results of operations as of September 30, 1997 and for the nine-month periods ended September 30, 1996 and 1997 and each year in the two-year period ended December 31, 1996; and (ii) Crown's combined results of operations for the six-month periods ended June 30, 1996 and 1997 and each year in the two-year period ended December 31, 1996.
+The following discussion is intended to assist in understanding (i) the Company's consolidated financial condition and results of operations as of December 31, 1997 and for each year in the three-year period ended December 31, 1997; and (ii) Crown's combined results of operations for each year in the two-year period ended December 31, 1996.
 The statements in this discussion regarding the industry outlook, the Company's expectations regarding the future performance of its businesses, and the other nonhistorical statements in this discussion are forward-looking statements.
 These forward-looking statements are subject to numerous risks and uncertainties, including but not limited to the uncertainties relating to capital expenditures decisions to be made in the future by wireless communications carriers and the risks and uncertainties described in "Risk Factors."
 This discussion should be read in conjunction with "Unaudited Pro Forma Condensed Consolidated Financial Statements," "Selected Financial and Other Data of CCIC," "Selected Financial Data and Other Data of Crown" and the consolidated financial statements included elsewhere in this Prospectus.

-In addition to the discussion of historical results of operations set forth below, the Company has provided a "combined results of operations" discussion of CCIC, Crown and certain other acquired businesses for the nine-month periods ended September 30, 1996 and 1997, for each year in the two-year period ended December 31, 1996 and for the three-month period ended September 30, 1997.
+In addition to the discussion of historical results of operations set forth below, the Company has provided a "combined results of operations" discussion of CCIC, Crown and certain other acquired businesses for each year in the three-year period ended December 31, 1997 and for the six-month period ended December 31, 1997.
 See "--Unaudited Supplemental Combined Adjusted Results of Operations."
 Management believes that the historical financial statements included elsewhere herein do not, by themselves, provide investors with sufficient information to adequately assess the trends in the combined businesses.
 The Company is providing this additional information, therefore, to supplement the historical financial information discussed below.